timwhitlock/php-unicode/README.md

 # php-unicode

-It's a common criticism of PHP, that it doesn't have native Unicode support.
+It's a common criticism of PHP that it doesn't have native Unicode support.
-Even 15 year old JavaScript manages that.
-Except not really, because it only supports code points natively up to [\uFFFF](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/String/charCodeAt) whereas Unicode goes up to \U10FFFF.

 Printing out a utf8-encoded PHP string might look like this:

 <code><?php
 header('Content-Type: text/html; charset=utf8', true );